sanskarsharma/smollnet/Readme.txt

 ## to-do
-- make _post responsive by replacing table with divs
+- make _post.html responsive for phones by replacing table with divs
+- do same with user_profile.html
 - see astha's posts for more todos

 ################____Install Notes____#################